-I Palestine Formation Sandstone, siltstone, shale, mudstone, minor coal.
-Sandstone is light gray to white, very fine to fine quartz arenite.
-In most places the upper part is cross bedded and the lower portion having thin, flaggy and ripple-marked bedding.
-Siltstone is dark olive gray, thinly laminated.
-Carbonaceous black shale and coal was observed at the top of the Palestine overlying a rooted siltstone grading into laminated shaly sandstone.
+G Palestine Sandstone Sandstone, siltstone, shale, mudstone, and minor coal.
+Sandstone is light-gray to white, very fine to fine quartz arenite.
+In most places the upper part is cross-bedded, and the lower portion has thin, flaggy, and ripple-marked bedding.
+Siltstone is dark olive-gray and thinly laminated.
+Carbonaceous black shale and coal were observed at the top of the Palestine overlying a rooted siltstone grading into laminated shaly sandstone.
+The contact was not observed but is reported to be uncomfomable in places.

-J Menard Limestone Limestone and shale.
+H Menard Limestone Limestone and shale.
 The upper limestone is called the Allard Limestone Member.
 It is usually a gray lime mudstone and fine to coarse skeletal wackestone and packstone with thin shale interbeds and scattered chert nodules.
-The Scottsburg Limestone Member, is a light to dark gray limestone, sublithographic lime mudstone separated by thin shale layers.
+The Scottsburg Limestone Member is a light- to dark-gray limestone, sublithographic lime mudstone separated by thin shale layers.
 The lowest member is the Walche Limestone Member, which is composed of argillaceous micritic limestone.
-Fossils within the Menard include the brachiopods, bryozoans, and disarticulate crinoidal debris.
+Fossils within the Menard include brachiopods, bryozoans, and disarticulate crinoidal debris.
+Where found in the shale layers above the Walche, the crinoid Pterotocrinus menardensis is diagnostic of this limestone.

-K Waltersburg Formation Sandstone, shale, siltstone.
-The unit is mainly dark gray, thin clay shale that becomes silty upward and grades into siltstone.
-Sandstone is olive gray to brownish gray, very fine grained, shaly, and thinly bedded.
+I Waltersburg Formation Sandstone, shale, and siltstone.
+The unit is mainly darkgray, thin clay shale that becomes silty upward and grades into siltstone.
+Sandstone is olive-gray to brownish gray, very fine grained, shaly, and thinly bedded.
 Thin coal and greenish shale may be present near the top of this unit.

-L Vienna Limestone Limestone, shale, and chert.
+J Vienna Limestone Limestone, shale, and chert.
 Limestone is largely dark gray to brownish gray, siliceous lime mudstone and wackestone.
 A few thin interbeds of sandy dark-gray shale are present.
-Dark brown chert nodules are numerous and commonly weather with a porous rind.
+Dark-brown chert nodules are numerous and commonly weather with a porous rind.
 The white to brown weathered, porous blocks of fossiliferous chert are diagnostic.

-M Tar Springs Sandstone Sandstone, siltstone, shale, thin coal.
-Sandstone is white to light gray and greenish gray, very fine to medium-grained quartz that is slightly micaceous.
-It varies from thinly bedded to massive and displays ripple marks, crossbedding, small load casts, indistinct burrows, and shale rip-up clasts.
+K Tar Springs Sandstone Sandstone, siltstone, shale, and thin coal.
+Sandstone is white to light gray and greenish gray, very fine- to medium-grained quartz that is slightly micaceous.
+It varies from thinly bedded to massive and displays ripple marks, cross-bedding, small load casts, indistinct burrows, and shale rip-up clasts.
 Shale and siltstone are medium to dark gray, micaceous, and thinly laminated.
-Thin coal commonly occurs near the top; it rests on dark gray, rooted mudstone.
-Dark gray claystone also occurs in the lower Tar Springs.
-The lower contact is sharp in some localities but may grade into the underlying unit.
+Thin coal commonly occurs near the top; it rests on dark-gray, rooted mudstone.
+Dark-gray claystone also occurs in the lower Tar Springs.
+The lower contact is sharp in some localities, but may grade into the underlying unit.

-N Glen Dean Limestone Limestone and shale.
-The unit is generally composed of an upper limestone a middle shale and a lower limestone.
-The upper limestone is medium to dark gray crinoidal packstone and grainstone and may be oolitic.
+L Glen Dean Limestone Limestone and shale.
+The unit is generally composed of an upper limestone, a middle shale, and a lower limestone.
+The upper limestone is medium- to dark-gray crinoidal packstone and grainstone and may be oolitic.
 Fossils include crinoidal debris, fenestrate bryozoans, brachiopods, blastoids, and corals.
 The middle shale is thin medium to dark gray and greenish gray, fossiliferous, and calcareous.
 The middle shale beds grade into the lower limestone.
 The lower contact appears to be gradational.